-We have our share of famous folks with a New Orleans connection.
-William Faulkner, Stephen Ambrose, Harry Connick Jr., Tennessee Williams Reese Witherspoon: they all have NOLA roots in one way or another (and some of them have roots that intertwine with our very own hotel).
-But our most famous son is Louis Armstrong, the iconic musician, actor, and lasting cultural icon who was born and raised in New Orleans.
-And is it any surprise we have a whole festival dedicated to Louis, aka Satchmo?
-Satchmo SummerFest happens from July 31 -Aug.
-2 with plenty of events going on near our hotel.
+New Orleans has its fair share of connections with the famous and influential.
+From William Faulkner and Tennessee Williams to Harry Connick Jr. and Ellen Degeneres, many celebrities have NOLA roots in one way or another (and some of them have roots that intertwine with our very own hotel).
+But New Orleans’ most famous native son is undoubtedly Louis Armstrong, the iconic musician, actor, and lasting cultural icon who was born and raised in New Orleans.
+So is it any surprise we have a whole festival dedicated to Louis, aka Satchmo?

 Satchmo SummerFest takes place in early August each summer, coinciding with Armstrong’s birthday.
 This year’s festivities take place August 4-6, 2017, with plenty of events going on near our French Quarter hotel.